 I saw a version of this soup first in Food and Wine Magazine, and trust me, it’s unlike anything you’ve seen before.

 All You Ever Wanted to Know About Peaches

 Peaches: the quintessential stone fruit, or drupe, is available throughout the country in many varieties.
 Any peach you find will work well with this recipe, but it’s always good to know a bit more about what we eat.

 - Peaches are classified by their pit, and there are three main types: Freestone, Semifree-stone, and Clingstone.
 As the name suggests, the pit in freestones is easily removed, and it takes a little more work to remove it from clingstones.

-- Freestones are better for canning and baking, and clingstones are ideal for making jellies and jams.
+- Freestones are better for canning and baking, as well as making broiled peaches.
+Clingstones are ideal for making jellies and jams.